Soton-CompGen/LDMAP/README.md

 ####

-The input genotype file format for LDMAP is the numeric `.tped` format as used by PLINK (described at <http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#tr>)  for a single chromosome, or segment of..
+The input genotype file format for LDMAP is the numeric `.tped` format as used by PLINK (described at <http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#tr>) for a single chromosome, or contiguous segment of.
 An example file of three individuals for five diploid loci is shown below:

     1 snp1 0 5000653 1 1 2 2 1 2
     1 snp2 0 5000837 2 2 0 0 1 2